abode1234/blog-website/src/content/blog/idor-comprehensive-security-guide.md

 **Definition**: Attackers can modify or delete resources without seeing the actual data.

-**Google's Experience**: We've seen cases where attackers could delete user accounts, modify settings, or trigger actions without receiving the actual data in the response.
+**Real-world Experience**: There have been cases where attackers could delete user accounts, modify settings, or trigger actions without receiving the actual data in the response.

 **Example**:
 ```bash